 Transportation Planning Certification Review Report – February 2020

-The activities of the MPO are reviewed by the Federal Highway Administration and Federal Transit Administration.
-The most recent Transportation Planning Certification Review Report was issued in August 2016.
+The activities of the Old Colony MPO are reviewed by the Federal Highway Administration and Federal Transit Administration.
+The most recent Transportation Planning Certification Review Report was issued in February 2020.
 The report is available here.

 The Long Range Transportation Plan (LRTP) is the policy and visioning document of the MPO.
 This document results from regional and statewide collaboration and consensus on a region's transportation system and serves as the defining vision for the region.
 The document also contains a financial plan or budget which guides and shapes the actions an MPO undertakes as they fulfill the region's visions and objectives.
 This 20-year transportation vision document is updated every four years by the MPO.

 Every year, the MPO must prepare and update its Transportation Improvement Program, a staged five-year program of capital improvements that reflect the needs of the regional transportation system.
 Under federal regulations, the TIP must be constrained to available funding, consistent with the long-range Regional Transportation Plan, and include an annual element, or listing, of projects to be advertised in the first year of the TIP.
 The TIP has a roadway component and a transit component.
 The State Transportation Improvement Program (STIP) is a compilation of the 13 regional Transportation Improvement Programs prepared annually by the MPOs.
 The STIP is compiled annually by MassDOT/Highway, MassDOT/Rail & Transit Division, the regional planning agencies (RPAs), the regional transit agencies (RTAs), the Office of Transportation Planning (OTP) and the Federal Aid Expenditure and Programming Office (FAPO), and, is reviewed and approved by state and federal transportation and environmental agencies.